kwokcb/materialxusd/README.md

     - Use material name for file name
     - Create in subfolder with name being the input MaterialX name

-- Support Utilities:
+- Preprocessing Utilities:
+  - `preprocess_mtlx.py` : Tries to preprocess a MaterialX document so that it considered valid by USD.
+Currently this includes logic to:
-  - Utility to encapsulate top level nodes in a MaterialX document into a nodegraph.
+    - Encapsulate top level nodes in a MaterialX document into a nodegraph.
 Connections are preserved.

 ## Usage